 OpenLM software supports the use of leading database systems as its storage base.
-The OpenLM Server is configured by default to use the FireBird embedded DB.
-It could also be configured to use MS SQL Server, MySQL or Oracle databases which are very popular in organizations.
+OpenLM Server is configured by default to use the FireBird embedded DB.
+It could also be configured to use MS SQL Server, MySQL database versions starting with 2012 which are very popular in organizations.

-In this guide we will explain the different options available in the OpenLM Database Configuration form.
+In this guide we will explain different options available in the OpenLM Database Configuration form.

 Where is it ?

 The OpenLM Database Configuration form is accessible by Clicking the Windows’ ‘Start’ button → All Programs → OpenLM → Server → OpenLM Database configuration.

 This is the default option.
 OpenLM is using an embedded FireBird database.